Skip to main content

 A hand holds up a smartphone.

-By 2026, more than 60% of electronic signatures are now validated from a smartphone.
-Whether you are a sales representative on the move, a freelancer signing from a café, or a client who receives a lease to sign via email on the weekend, knowing how to sign a document from your iPhone or Android in a few seconds has become a professional reflex.
-This guide explains how it works in practice in 2026, what are the best apps, and what pitfalls to avoid on the security side.
+By 2026, over 60 per cent of electronic signatures will be validated via a smartphone.
+Whether you’re a sales representative on the move, a freelancer signing a document from a café, or a client receiving a tenancy agreement to sign by email at the weekend, knowing how to sign a document from your iPhone or Android device in a matter of seconds has become second nature in the workplace.
+This guide explains exactly how it works in 2026, which apps are best, and what security pitfalls to avoid.

-First important point: in the vast majority of cases, you do NOT need to install an application to sign from your iPhone or Android.
-Modern platforms like Certyneo, DocuSign or Yousign use a 100% web flow: the signer receives an email, clicks the link, and the interface automatically adapts to mobile via responsive design.
-No more installation friction, no more update issues — the browser is enough, Safari on iOS or Chrome on Android.
+First important point: in the vast majority of cases, you do NOT need to install an app to sign documents from your iPhone or Android device.
+Modern platforms such as Certyneo, DocuSign or Yousign use a 100% web-based workflow: the signatory Receives an email, clicks on the link, and the interface automatically adapts to mobile devices via responsive design.
+No more installation hassles, no more update issues — all you need is a browser, such as Safari on iOS or Chrome on Android.

-On iPhone, Safari is the default browser and handles modern signature flows perfectly.
-Small tip: enable Face ID or Touch ID for email autofill (speeds up login).
-To receive OTP SMS, make sure you are dual-SIM-aware if you are using a secondary eSIM.
-Signed PDFs can be saved to Files (iCloud Drive) or shared directly via AirDrop to a colleague. iOS 17+ also handles automatic export to Photos, useful for quick use.
+On the iPhone, Safari is the default browser and handles modern signature workflows perfectly.
+Quick tip: enable Face ID or Touch ID for email autofill (speeds up the login process).
+To receive SMS OTPs, ensure your device supports dual SIM if you’re using a secondary eSIM.
+Signed PDFs can be saved to Files (iCloud Drive) or shared directly via AirDrop with a colleague. iOS 17+ also supports automatic export to Photos, which is handy for quick use.

 Android-specific features

 On Android, Chrome is recommended for maximum compatibility, but Firefox and Brave also work.
-Signed PDFs are downloaded to Downloads and then shareable via native intent to Drive, WhatsApp, Email.
-For intensive use, enable system notifications from your platform (Certyneo, DocuSign) to be alerted in real time to new envelopes to sign, without having to check email.
-Samsung Galaxy devices with S Pen allow stylised handwritten initials, interesting for visual SES levels.
+Signed PDFs are downloaded to the ‘Downloads’ folder and can then be shared via the native intent to Drive, WhatsApp or email.
+For heavy use, enable system notifications on your platform (Certyneo, DocuSign) to be alerted in real time to new documents requiring your signature, without having to check your email.
+Samsung Galaxy devices with an S Pen allow for a stylised handwritten signature, which is particularly useful for visually oriented SES groups.

 Mobile security: 3 best practices

-Best practice 1: systematically lock your screen (Face ID, fingerprint, 6-digit code) — a signature validated remotely with an unlocked phone in a public space is a real risk.
-Best practice 2: in AES mode, prefer email OTP on a second device rather than SMS OTP on the same device (factor separation).
-Best practice 3: never sign important contracts on unsecured public Wi-Fi without a VPN — prefer your 4G/5G operator network.
+Best practice 1: Always lock your screen (Face ID, fingerprint, 6-digit passcode) — a signature validated remotely using an unlocked phone in a public place poses a real risk.
+Best practice 2: in AES mode, opt for an email OTP on a second device rather than an SMS OTP on the same device (separation of factors).
+Best practice 3: never sign an important contract on an unsecured public Wi-Fi network without a VPN — use your mobile operator’s 4G/5G network instead.

-Most platforms also allow you to send an envelope from mobile — useful for a sales rep who finalises a deal at a client meeting.
-PDF upload from the Files app (iOS) or Drive (Android), add a signer, basic signature area placement, send.
-UX often simplified vs desktop version (few advanced options, no complex multi-signers), but sufficient for 80% of cases.
-Certyneo is working on an even richer mobile sending experience in its 2026 roadmap.
+Most platforms also allow you to send a document via mobile — useful for a sales representative finalising a deal during a client meeting.
+Upload a PDF from the Files app (iOS) or Drive (Android), add a signatory, place the signature fields in a basic layout, then send.
+The user experience is often simpler than the desktop version (few advanced options, no complex multi-signatory workflows), but sufficient for 80 per cent of cases.
+Certyneo is working towards an even richer mobile sending experience as part of its 2026 roadmap.

-Field sales rep: sign a purchase order at the customer location from your tablet.
-Real estate agent: mandate signed on visit, saves 48 hours in the cycle.
-Consultant: NDA signed from the airport before a confidential meeting.
-Freelancer: quote signed by client from their couch, payment triggered immediately.
-HR manager: declaration of hire signed by employee before morning start.
-In all cases, mobile = speed, and speed = revenue or customer satisfaction.
+Field sales representative: signing a purchase order at the client’s premises using their tablet.
+Estate agent: mandate signed during a viewing, saving 48 hours on the process.
+Consultant: NDA signed at the airport before a confidential meeting.
+Freelancer: quote signed by the client from their sofa, payment triggered immediately.
+HR manager: employment contract signed by the employee before they start work in the morning.
+In all cases, mobile = speed, and speed = turnover or customer satisfaction.

-Signing on mobile is not optimal in a few cases: very long documents (>50 pages) where complete reading on a small screen is tiring, very complex contracts (tables, appendices) that deserve a larger screen, noisy or distracted environment (risk of signing without reading).
-For these cases, reserve signing for a quiet moment and a more comfortable screen.
-For everything else, mobile has become the standard — expect 80% of your signers to use their smartphone.
+Signing on a mobile device is not ideal in certain situations: very long documents (>50 pages) where reading the whole thing on a small screen is tiring, highly complex contracts (tables, annexes) that are best viewed on a large screen, or noisy or distracting environments (risk of signing without reading).
+In these cases, save the signing for a quiet moment and a more comfortable screen.
+For everything else, mobile has become the standard — expect 80 per cent of your signatories to use their smartphones.

 Test on mobile with Certyneo

-Test the mobile experience: create a free account on certyneo.com/signup from your smartphone, send yourself an envelope to your own email, sign it.
-You will have a precise idea of the UX in real conditions.
-To learn more, consult our complete electronic signature guide (/guide/signature-electronique) or our tutorial on how to sign a PDF (/blog/comment-signer-document-pdf).
+Try out the mobile experience: create a free account at certyneo.com/signup from your smartphone, send yourself an envelope to your own email address, and sign it.
+You’ll get a clear idea of the user experience in real-world conditions.
+For more information, see our comprehensive guide electronic signature (/guide/electronic-signature) or our tutorial on how to sign a PDF (/blog/how-to-sign-a-pdf-document).

 Try Certyneo for free